deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 4. Use PTE base to obtain PTE of any memory page
 5. Change bit (whether it is copying shellcode to page and flipping NX bit or flipping `U/S` bit of a user mode page)

-Let's show how to disable SMEP with ROP now.

 SMEP Says Goodbye
 ---
 Let's use the an overflow for this.
 ROP assumes we have control over the stack (as each ROP gadget returns back to the stack).
 Since SMEP is enabled, our ROP gagdets will need to come from the kernel.
 Since we are assuming [medium integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625957(v=msdn.10)?redirectedfrom=MSDN) here, we can call `EnumDeviceDrivers()` to obtain the kernel base- which bypasses KASLR.